Alfresco/docs-alfresco/sync-service/latest/install/options.md

 5. Ensure that all system services relating to the Sync Service are stopped, disabled or removed.
 Disable all cron jobs, and ensure there are no active Analytics processes on your server.

-    There are four system services to stop: ActiveMQ, event and messaging broker, and the Sync Service.
+    There are four system services to stop:
+    * ActiveMQ
+    * Event broker
+    * Messaging broker
+    * Sync Service

-6. Ensure that Alfresco Content Services is not physically connected to the Sync Service installation and that all related functions are disabled.
+6. Ensure that Alfresco Content Services isn't physically connected to the Sync Service installation and that all related functions are disabled.

-    You will physically remove all parts of the Sync Service installation, so you must make sure this does not affect the Alfresco Content Services installation.
+    You'll physically remove all parts of the Sync Service installation, so you must make sure this doesn't affect the Alfresco Content Services installation.
 Most Sync Service files are installed in `<installLocation>`), which you chose during installation (for example, `<installLocation>/sync`).

 7. Remove the Sync Service installation and database.